giantswarm/docs/src/content/ui-api/observability/prometheus/disable-monitoring/index.md

 cluster.cluster.x-k8s.io/myclustername labeled
 ```

-Below is an example of a cluster CR with monitoring disabled :
+Below is an example of a Cluster CR with monitoring disabled:

 ```
 apiVersion: cluster.x-k8s.io/v1alpha2